AhmedNezar/PolicyRag/README.md

 Authentication and rate-limit identity are separate: the limiter decodes a JWT to choose a counter key, while the authentication service also checks database revocation state.

-Current boundaries to account for when deploying:

-- `/file/retrieve` is a public routing diagnostic that calls the LLM and returns the routing tuple, including prompt text.
-It does not search documents.
-- `User.is_active` exists in the data model but is not checked by the authentication service.
-- The included browser client stores its bearer token in `localStorage`.
-- Uploads have no explicit total-size cap, malware scanning, or cleanup workflow for failed ingestion.
-- Guardrails and grounding instructions are model prompts, not a guarantee against prompt injection or incorrect answers.

 ## Rate limiting

 [`infrastructure/rate_limit.py`](infrastructure/rate_limit.py) configures SlowAPI with Redis storage, the `ratelimit` key prefix, and three default windows: